-Per-Forming Clouds is investigating into the possibilities to sculpt, design and articulate gaseous materials in order to re-formulate social spaces of action.
+Per-Forming Clouds is investigating into the possibilities of action within various ecologies to sculpt, design and articulate through gaseous materials.

-It's immersive and volatile qualities can bring new potential for interactions into play and posing questions about the unknown around us.
+First, it's immersive and volatile qualities can bring new potentials for interactions, second, aesthetically clouds invite us for deeper sensorial engagements, and third, metaphorically it poses questions about dealing with the unknown and known around us.

 Corliss, W. R. (1974) ‘Handbook of Unusual Weather Phenomena’